An Efficient Algorithm for Minimizing Ordered Norms in Fractional Load Balancing

 We prove this in~\cref{sec:construction_norm_approximation,sec:proof_contraction_property}.
-The property of $\nabla \Psi$ (bounded gradient increase) follows from structural properties of the generalized relative entropy projection to the dual space~$Y$, in particular a contraction property that we prove.
+The property of $\nabla \Psi$ (bounded gradient increase) follows from structural properties of the generalized relative entropy projection to the dual space~$Y$, in particular a contraction property that we prove for ordered norms.
 The bounds on $\Psi$ and $\nabla\Psi$ are best possible; see \cref{prop:bestpossiblenormapx}.